lVlyke/stellar-mod-loader/README.md

 - **Game Plugin List Path** - (Optional) The location where the plugin list should be saved.
 - **Steam IDs** - (Optional) Any Steam game IDs associated with this installation (if applicable).

+#### Multiple Mod Data Roots

+Whether or not the game uses multiple subdirectories for mod data.

 #### Game Binaries

 (Optional) The names of binaries (i.e. the `exe` of the game).
 Also include the names of any possible mod loader binaries for the game here.